UniversalDependencies/docs/_ja-pos/PUNCT.md

 ### Definition

 Punctuation marks are character groups used to delimit linguistic units in printed text.
-These words are tagged with `supplementary_symbol`/ 補助記号 in BCCWJ.
+These words are tagged with `supplementary_symbol`/ 補助記号 in UniDic.

 Punctuation is not taken to include logograms such as _$_, _%_, and